The Council is reviewing a proposed new process for placing Homeless Resource Centers (HRCs) and homeless shelters within the City.

-- Safety and welfare of those experiencing homelessness in the City.
+• Safety and welfare of those experiencing homelessness in the City.

-- Community impact when locating HRCs and related services in the same area.
+• Community impact when locating HRCs and related services in the same area.

-- Avoiding inequities in the locations of HRCs and homeless shelters.
+• Avoiding inequities in the locations of HRCs and homeless shelters.

-- Impact future HRCs have on City services.
+• Impact future HRCs have on City services.

-- Service provider’s financial ability to follow regulations and provide necessary shelter and assistance.
+• Service provider’s financial ability to follow regulations and provide necessary shelter and assistance.

-- Identifying impacts that are the HRC operator’s responsibility and those that should be the responsibility of others.
+• Identifying impacts that are the HRC operator’s responsibility and those that should be the responsibility of others.

 The Planning Division developed the Homeless Resource Center Overlay Zoning District proposal in response to these goals.

-How would this process be different?
+How will this process be different?

 Read more about the Zoning Amendment Process

-Learn more about the proposed Homeless Resource Amendments
+Learn more about the Homeless Resource Amendments

 What happens to existing HRCs or shelters in Salt Lake City?

-Council meeting recaps
+Council meeting recaps:

 March 21 Council Briefing